goldfirere/singletons/README.md

 making `*` the promoted version of `TypeRep`, as `TypeRep` is currently implemented.
 The singleton associated with `TypeRep` has one constructor:

-    data instance Sing (a :: *) where
+    newtype instance Sing (a :: *) where
-      STypeRep :: Typeable a => Sing a
+      STypeRep :: TypeRep a -> Sing a

-Thus, an implicit `TypeRep` is stored in the singleton constructor.
+Thus, a `TypeRep` is stored in the singleton constructor.
 However, any datatypes that store `TypeRep`s will not generally work as expected; the built-in promotion mechanism will not promote `TypeRep` to `*`.